lepinekong/thesystem/README.md

-You can write your own article by modifying the content of the template including by adding new paragraph.
+You can write your own article by modifying the content of the template
+- if needed by deleting or adding new paragraphs.

 >Beware: Paragraphs labels can be almost any Red variable name (no space allowed) but they should be different (for example P1, P2,... or Goal-of-this-article, Pre-requisites,...)